 Benign tumors are nothing like a malignant tumor which is cancer.
 They are not that serious but could be dangerous if they press on any vital structure like a blood vessel.
 The common type of benign tumors is Adenomas, Fibromas.

 The poor eustachian tube cannot ventilate the middle ear space which is the primary function of the Eustachian tube, hence the ear pressure and the unmatched air pressure cause hearing loss.

 This is the abnormal growth of the bone in the middle ear which causes hearing loss in adults.
 This is called as Otosclerosis.

 Impacted Ear Wax is a huge amount of earwax buildup in the outer ear that can cause hearing loss as the sound will not be able to reach the middle ear up to the brain.

 Fluid in the middle ear from colds

 Otitis media(middle ear infection) or Swimmer’s ear (Otitis Externa) is caused due to the middle ear draining fluid.
-It occurs behind the eardrums to the middle ear and is mostly caused by allergies, sore throat, respiratory infection and a cold.
+It occurs behind the eardrums to the middle ear and is mostly caused by allergies, sore throat, respiratory infection, and a cold.

-Allergic skin reaction can cause an itchy ear.
+The allergic skin reaction can cause an itchy ear.
 It also causes swelling in the outer ear canal and middle ear which causes hearing loss.